joelluellwitz/jl0724/README.md

 ## Notes to Reviewer

 First, thank you for reviewing my demo project.
-I hope you are as impressed by this as I think you will be.
+I hope you are as impressed by what I created as I think you will be.

 ### This Application is Over-architected